spatie/laravel-eventsauce/README.md

     ],

     /*
-     * This class will be used by default to store events.
+     * This class will be used to store events.
      *
      * You may change this to any class that implements
      * \EventSauce\EventSourcing\MessageRepository